 Renting?
 In most cases renting a Bobcat for rent or similar skid steer loader is an even worse choice than hiring some other Bobcat for hire operator, please see the sidebar to the right.

 Above pic: Bobcat Man shores up an eroding creek bank with rock on a job in Goodlettsville, TN.
 Middle: Bobcat Man using the forks to move logs at a bobcat-for-hire job near Hendersonville, TN.
 Below: Loading a dumpster with dirt from a driveway expansion on a typical Nashville, TN bobcat-for hire job.

-The T650 Bobcat run by the Bobcat Man is a winning combo...a match made in Bobcat heaven you might say.
-"I wait to get you, Bill," said Johnny, a contractor I work for regularly who builds new houses in Antioch, Tennessee, "Because you and your machine can do what no one else I've hired before over the years can!"
+The T590 Bobcat run by an experienced Bobcat Man is a winning combo...a match made in Bobcat heaven you might say.
+"I wait to get you guys" said Johnny, a contractor I work for regularly who builds new houses in Antioch, Tennessee, "Because you and your machine can do what no one else I've hired before over the years can!"